 - 1 tablespoon apple cider vinegar for oily skin

 - This pumpkin face mask recipe is easy to make.
 Simply mix the pumpkin puree and the egg until well blended.
 If you have dry or normal skin, add the honey.
-For oily skin, add apple cider vinegar.
+For oily skin, add the apple cider vinegar.

 - Wash your face, then spread the mask all over your face, avoiding the eye area.
 Let sit for 15-20 minutes before rinsing.
 I follow with my daily moisturizer.